The Children we place

 However, in a loving, secure home most of these children can thrive when they realise that they really are part of a family.
 Many older children invest fully in the idea of moving to a new family.
 They remember what happened to them, they sometimes have lovely “wish lists” of what they would want, and understand what is going on.

 Adopting an older child is not an easy task but with preparation and patience you can change their world forever and it will be a deeply rewarding experience.

-Around 40% of children waiting for an adoptive family have an impairment or some form of special need or disability.
+Around 40% of children waiting for an adoptive family have an impairment or some form of complex needs.

 If you think about a child with a disability, what comes to mind?
 Is it a picture of difficulties and obstacles?
 Do you imagine that you will not be able to cope if caring for a disabled child, that it will be too difficult, too much of a commitment?
 You might envisage frequent medical appointments, complicated care arrangements, or a child unable to play or communicate with you.
 All of these things can seem quite daunting and may perhaps frighten people off from considering caring for a disabled child.
 For many people, disability can carry an overwhelming label, which obscures the actual child within.
 Many parents of a child with a disability would agree that the special bond between you really makes you appreciate the small things; making each personal achievement of the child an amazing milestone.

 We can offer support to enhance parenting to meet a child’s individual needs.
 We work closely with Local Authorities and health professionals to help assess the social, emotional and physical needs of each child, ensuring that our families are aware of their entitlements and services available to them to meet their child’s needs.

 Our Family For Me project is designed to find adoptive families for specific children who have been waiting for a for a long time to find a permanent family of their own.